 I’ve recently gained a deeper appreciation for the reality of depression.
-Whether it was my own naivety or just an unwillingness to get honest about its reality, I refused to go there.
-But the truth is, many people will spend this Christmas and the coming year in a battle with this ugly condition, fighting chemical imbalances in their brains that predispose them to feel a certain way.
+Whether it was my own naivety or an unwillingness to be honest, I refused to go there.
+But the truth is, many people will spend this Christmas and the coming year in a battle with depression.

-And I would never suggest that I have any answers, but I wanted to unpack a few thoughts and share a story that may provide some perspective to remind those of you who struggle that you’re not alone.
+And I would never suggest that I have any answers, but I wanted to unpack a few thoughts and share a story that may provide some perspective.
+For those of you who struggle, know that you’re not alone.

 A number of years ago, my family began a tradition of singing Christmas carols to friends during the holidays.
-A small endeavor soon blossomed into an all-out enterprise.
+A small endeavor blossomed into an all-out enterprise.
 Before we knew it, we were renting a fifteen-passenger van to hold the entire raucous crowd.
-I’ll be the first to admit that the “eggnog” made our charade appear joyful and triumphant.
-In reality, it was an off-key comedy that included countless Christmas Vacation references and frequent bathroom breaks.
+I’ll be the first to admit, the “eggnog” made our charade appear joyful and triumphant, but in reality, it was an off-key comedy that included countless Christmas Vacation references and frequent bathroom breaks.

-But in 2007, when we lost my Aunt Trish to Non-Hodgkin lymphoma, our efforts to continue the tradition faded.
+However, in 2007, we lost my Aunt Trish to Non-Hodgkin lymphoma.
+That was a sad and difficult time for our family.
+As you can imagine, our efforts to continue the caroling tradition faded.
 Then, when Grandma Ham passed away after her own battle with cancer, our tradition became a memory.
 With good reason, the Hams stopped caroling.

-So my brother and I dressed in our tackiest Christmas attire—he in his elf shorts and I in a robe and loafers—and with our families in tow, we set out on a caroling adventure.
-One of our traditional stops has always been Krispy Kreme for hot, glazed doughnuts.
-Usually, our choir is welcomed and, if the spirit is right, other patrons will even join in our song.
+In order to spark our caroling adventure, my brother and I dressed in our tackiest Christmas attire and loaded in my SUV.
+He wore elf underwear and a Santa hat while I put on a robe and loafers.
+One of our traditional stops had always been Krispy Kreme for hot, glazed doughnuts.
+Usually, our unruly choir was welcomed and, if the spirit was right, other patrons would even join our song.

 As we stood in line, I couldn’t help but notice the grinchy frowns on everyone’s faces.
 Here we were, dressed in humiliating outfits, trying to make the season merry and bright, yet we were met with indifference.
-One lady even threatened to accuse us of cutting in line.
-But we didn’t let that stop us.
-We sang anyway.
+One lady even accused us of cutting in line.
+But we didn’t listen to the crowd.

-Too often, we allow other’s sadness to rob us of joy.
-Our grumpy friends at Krispy Kreme obviously refused anything holly or jolly, but that was their problem, not ours.
-Previously, I would have given them to the authority to dictate how I felt, but I’m learning more and more that I’m the only one who can be responsible for me.
+Our grumpy friends at Krispy Kreme obviously refused anything jolly, but that was their problem, not ours.
+In years past, I would have given them to the authority to dictate how I felt, but I’m learning more and more that I’m the only one who can be responsible for me.

 Don’t Be The Innkeeper

-As we approach Christmas, I am reminded of an obscure character in the story: the innkeeper.
-I’m not suggesting that he was depressed, but his actions refused a precious gift.
+Finally, I am reminded of an obscure character in the Christmas story: the innkeeper.
+The story doesn’t say much about this man, but his actions refused a precious gift.
 On that first Christmas, a weary Joseph and Mary were nothing but a nuisance to the innkeeper—knocking on the door late at night, begging for a room.
 By refusing them, the innkeeper refused to welcome true joy, true peace, and true hope.

-When our lives are full of worry, stress, sadness, or fear, we’re led to believe that there’s no room for anything else and we become captive to those emotions.
+When our lives seem full we’re led to believe that there’s no room for anything else.
+And with depression, it feels like an emotional overflow.
 We shrug off any suggestions that we could ever be joyful and we fall into a perpetual cycle that leads to indifference.
-We say, there’s no more room, and we turn everything else away.
-Curiously, when we prepare room for joy and peace and hope, we are always willing to welcome more.
+We say, there’s no more room until we begin to believe that it’s actually true.
+But curiously, if we’re willing to prepare room, joy and hope will always make their home.

 For too many years, our family was like the innkeeper.
 Our circumstances caused us to turn away new experiences because we were full of old memories.
 We chose to hang on to the past rather than embrace the present.
 And our unfriendly friends at Krispy Kreme were no different.
 Their minds and their hearts were full of so many negative things that they had no room for anything joyful.
-And their depression had led them to become indifferent.
+The seeds of depression had caused them to become indifferent.

-If you’re feeling indifferent or depressed this Christmas, I want you to know that is ok.
-Honestly, there shouldn’t be an ounce of shame associated with it.
-But I want you to know that this is my prayer for you:
+If you’re feeling indifferent or depressed this Christmas, I want you to know that it’s ok.
+There’s no shame in honesty.
+But I also want you to know that this is my prayer for you:

 “O come, o come Immanuel and ransom captive Israel.”